CHEAPEST ROUTE FROM Los Angeles TO Turin

 The best time to book a flight to Turin from United States is 47 days out, which is when prices tend to be around $651.
-However, in the past 72 hours, people saw flights from United States for as low as $445.
+In the past 72 hours, momondo users found flights from United States to Turin for as low as $557.

 Finding an alternative and possibly cheaper destination airport near Turin is possible.
 If you are planning a flight to Turin, consider booking flights to Milan Malpensa Airport (64 mi from Turin city center), Genoa Cristoforo Colombo Airport (73 mi from Turin city center), Milan Linate Airport (82 mi from Turin city center), Bergamo Orio Al Serio Airport (106 mi from Turin city center) or Parma Airport (129 mi from Turin city center).

 Prices vary based on where travelers are departing from, but on average, the cheapest airport to fly to in Turin is Bergamo Orio Al Serio Airport where the average price is $293pp.
 Users typically find the best prices when using momondo’s Airport-to-Airport Pricing Tool.